GaryTheBlobfish/RandomWordGenerator/README.md

 # RandomWordGenerator
 > Random word generator in python
-> - does what it says on the tin
+> - generates random words out of combinations of vowels and consonants
 > - code easy to read lol

 ## v1.0 examples